eclipsesource/jsonforms/packages/test/README.md

 JSONForms eliminates the tedious task of writing fully-featued forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.

-# Core Package
+# Test Package
-This is the JSONForms core package.
-This package provides basic functionality needed to render forms and is based on [Redux](https://redux.js.org/).

-In order to use JSONForms Core you need to decide which UI framework you would like to use.

-JSONForms currently supports [React](https://www.npmjs.com/package/@jsonforms/react).
-A proof of concept exists for [Angular](https://github.com/eclipsesource/jsonforms/blob/master/packages/angular).

-See the [Example Package](https://www.npmjs.com/package/@jsonforms/examples) on how to integrate JSONForms with your application.

-Check https://www.npmjs.com/search?q=%40jsonforms for all published JSONForms packages.
+This is the JSONForms test package.
+It can be used for testing packages which do not care about a specific renderer set being used, e.g. the i18n or the webcomponent package.

+This package provides:
+* `FakeLayout` which wraps all children into a `div` with the className `layout`.
+* `FakeControl` which sets the scope of the control as its className

 # License
 The JSONForms project is licensed under the MIT License.
 See the [LICENSE file](https://github.com/eclipsesource/jsonforms/blob/master/LICENSE) for more information.